 We found that this practice was providing effective care in accordance with the relevant regulations.
-Consultations were carried out in line with best practice guidance such as those from the National Institute for Health and Care Excellence (NICE).
+Consultations, examinations and treatments were carried out in line with best practice guidance from the National Institute for Clinical Excellence (NICE).
 Patients received a comprehensive assessment of their dental needs including a review of their medical history.
-The practice ensured that patients were given sufficient information about their proposed treatment to enable them to give informed consent.
+Explanations were given to patients in a way they understood and risks, benefits, options and costs were explained.
+Staff were supported through training, appraisals and opportunities for development.
+Patients were referred to other services as needed in a timely manner.